 How did I get to such an obscure part of the world?

 My journey to Togo began when I first experienced medical missions during nursing school at Cedarville University in 2002.
 During a month long trip, I fell in love with the Togolese people and medical ministry as my fellow nursing students and I served at the Hôpital Baptiste Biblique in southern Togo.
 I knew then that God was leading me to the new medical ministry reaching the northern part of the country.
 Following graduation from nursing school, I enthusiastically followed the approval, planning, funding, and construction of the Hospital of Hope, while longing for the day when I could return.
 Meanwhile, I returned to school to become a Family Nurse Practitioner to allow me to provide more advanced nursing care at the new hospital.
 Shortly after completing that degree, I was appointed as a missionary through the Association of Baptists for World Evangelism.
-In less than a year, God generously provided full support through friends, family, and my sending church, Emmanuel Baptist Church in Xenia, Ohio, and I was on my way to Togo!
+In less than a year, God generously provided full support through friends, family, and my sending church, Emmanuel Baptist Church in Xenia, Ohio, and I was on my way to Togo in March 2012!

 What does my life look like in Togo?